Yenchu/microservices-demo/README.md

 * `deploy-kubernetes.sh` is used to deploy the demo app to kubernetes.
   To deploy to Kubernetes, this demo uses `Minikube`.
 * `undeploy-kubernetes.sh` is used to undeploy the demo app in kubernetes.
+* This demo use Spring Cloud Gateway(cloud-gateway) as its api gateway, if you wants to use Zuul, using api-gateway instead.

 There are three ways to deploy this demo application.
 ### Local Deployment